 · Is this a sinful response?
 Is there suffering at the root of this response?
 If so, how can I comfort them with the gospel while also training them in righteousness?

 · Are there real physical and personality limitations at the core of this meltdown?
 How do I help my child deal with these limitations in a way that honors the Lord while at the same time not shame them for having those limitations?

 · Are the kids’ nervous systems overloaded by input?
 Have they had enough time to recharge?

 · Have they had enough time in the sun and fresh air recently?
 How much physical activity have they had today?

 · Have I given them long hugs today?
 Have we laughed together?

 · Have they done things recently that bring them life?

-· Is there a balance between the things that sap their energy and the things that help them destress?
+· Is there a daily balance between the things that sap their energy and the things that help them destress?

 · Have they eaten anything recently that may be contributing to this struggle?
 (Some foods actually set up the brain to feel more anxiety, despondency and depression).